Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho**.“Public Support for Democracy and Different Patterns of Democratic Backsliding.”

 **Choi, Jeongho** and Seongjoon Ahn.
 “Alternative Democratic Visions or Diffuse Dissatisfaction?
 Rethinking Populist Supporters’ Conceptions of Democracy.”

 Ma, Haofeng and **Jeongho Choi**.
-“The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Personality Traits and Its Impact on Political Trust.”
-(Corresponding)

-Ma, Haofeng and **Jeongho Choi**.
 "Speaking the State: How Educational Language Shapes Political Support" (Corresponding)